 Matthew Pallai.
-Matthew Pallai is Chief Investment Officer ("CIO") of NPC and has served as a portfolio manager of the Fund since its inception.
-Mr. Pallai joined NPC in April 2022.
-He has over 19 years of financial services industry experience.
-Before joining NPC, he was a Co-founder & CIO of Alterum Capital Partners LLC where he focused on building an investment management business with a particular emphasis on the intersection of private markets and Registered Investment Advisors.
+Matthew Pallai is Chief Investment Officer ("CIO") of NCM and has served as a portfolio manager of the Fund since its inception.
+Mr. Pallai joined NCM in April 2022.
+Mr. Pallai has over 21 years of financial services industry experience.
+Before joining NCM, he was a Co-founder & CIO of Alterum Capital Partners LLC where he focused on building an investment management business with a particular emphasis on the intersection of private markets and Registered Investment Advisors.
+Previously, Mr. Pallai has held roles as the Head of Multi Asset Solutions at Harbor Capital Advisers, and before that was a Portfolio Manager at JPMorgan Asset Management, where he spent 17 years managing a range of strategies across Securitized Products, Global Multi Sector Fixed Income, and Multi Asset Solutions.